 Remark: We can think of a SCF as a voting rule, particularly if it tends to select "small" sets of winners (we won't make this precise).
-Voting rules are often required to be resolute (\rightarrow tie-breaking rule).
+Voting rules are often required to be resolute (\rightsquigarrow tie-breaking rule).

 Examples: The plurality and the Borda rule are both (irresolute) SCFs.
-Approval voting is not a SCF (inputs are sets, not linear orders).